AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.8.md

 ## Experimental feature: HoloLens

 Initial support for the HoloLens platform has been added.
-For more information, see ~{ Get started on HoloLens }~.
+For more information, see [Get started on HoloLens](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=get-started-on-hololens).

 ## What's New for developers?